richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ms.topic: concept-article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 08/29/2024
+ms.date: 04/07/2025
 ---

-# Communicate results rollout plans for Viva Glint programs using email templates
+# Communicate Microsoft Viva Glint feedback results: email templates

-Communicating survey expectations and results is an essential part of a strong engagement program strategy.

-To act on feedback from your Microsoft Viva Glint programs, use the results rollout templates to customize and send to your people.
-The templates are for guidance only and assume a six-week launch, which may be longer than your timeline.
-Align your communications as appropriate.
+Communicating survey results is an essential part of a strong engagement program strategy.
+To act on feedback from your Microsoft Viva Glint programs, use the results rollout templates to customize and send to your organization.
+The templates are for guidance only.

-Sample communications aren't generated in the Glint platform.

 ## Tips for using Viva Glint templates

+- Copy and paste the template to your email or business letterhead.
-- Customize the content in your voice.
-Look for placeholders, like [company name], and insert applicable information.
+- Customize the content to your voice, brand, and goals.
+- Look for placeholders, like [Company name], and insert your information.
-- Adapt messages based on your organization’s familiarity with the feedback and reporting process.
+- Adapt messages based on your organization's familiarity with surveying.
+Organizations new to engagement surveys may want to include more context in messages than organizations who survey regularly.
 - Condense the communication cascade as much as possible.
 Be cautious of information overload.
-- Consider the timing of other company-wide initiatives and communication plans.
+- Consider the timing of other company-wide initiatives.
 Look for opportunities to align communication and streamline employee touch points.

+>[!IMPORTANT]
+>**This text should appear at the bottom of each email sent to your organization about your Viva Glint programs:**
-Security, Privacy, and Compliance are core principles at Microsoft.
-We value, protect, and defend data privacy.
-We empower and defend the data privacy choices of every person who uses our products and service.
-The Viva Glint service is governed by the [Microsoft Product Terms](https://www.microsoft.com/licensing/terms), and the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
+>Security, Privacy, and Compliance are core principles at Microsoft.
+Microsoft values, protects, and defends data privacy.
+Microsoft empowers and defends the data privacy choices of every person who uses its products and services.
+Viva Glint service adheres to all [Microsoft Product Terms](https://www.microsoft.com/licensing/terms) and the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) standards.

 ## Email templates for your entire organization